Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 The base docker image used for building training component image may vary based on the compute capability of GPUs running on UCS server.

-Please replace the base docker image based on GPU model that you are using [here](./components/v2/train/Dockerfile)
+Please replace the base docker image based on GPU model [here](./components/v2/train/Dockerfile) and build a docker image.
+Replace the image field [in] (./components/v2/train/train/component.yaml) with the built image.

 - ```NVIDIA V100``` GPU - base image to be used ```daisukekobayashi/darknet:gpu-cv-cc75```